 Whether you have a traditional or a Roth IRA, you may want to work with a financial advisor on how best to handle such accounts to maximize your retirement assets.

 What Is a Backdoor Roth IRA?

 A backdoor Roth IRA, which came into effect in 2010, permits account holders to work around income tax limits by converting what was originally a traditional IRA into a Roth IRA.
 For people with a modified adjusted gross income above certain levels, there are limits on direct Roth IRA contributions.
-Under current tax law, individuals making more than $144,000 in tax year 2022 are barred from contributing to a Roth IRA, where retirement savings grow tax-free.
+Under current tax law, individuals making more than $153,000 in tax year 2023 (up from $144,000 in 2022) are barred from contributing to a Roth IRA, where retirement savings grow tax-free.

 However, workers who exceed this income threshold have been permitted to convert their pre-tax contributions into a Roth IRA.
 After they pay income taxes on the initial contributions and gains, their retirement savings grow tax-free and are no longer subject to required minimum distributions (RMDs).

 The Once-and-Future Loophole

 Democrats on the House Ways and Means Committee initially proposed eliminating the backdoor Roth IRA strategy to help pay for Biden’s Build Back Better bill, which was worth then $3.5 trillion.
 But after moderate Democrats, and Republican lawmakers, opposed the high cost of the bill, a scaled-back proposal trimmed down the new draft of the legislation to $1.75 trillion.